Art and Archaeology of Ancient China

 - Unit value:

 - Year 2 or Year 3

 - Term 1

-- an understanding of archaeological material from the prehistoric period to the early Chinese empire, and a presentation skill in writing;
+- an understanding of main artefacts the corpus of excavated archaeological material from the Neolithic period to the formation of the Chinese empire;

-- an understanding of the basic methodology in archaeological research and the major issues in Chinese archaeology:
+- an understanding of basic methodologies in archaeological research and major issues in the archaeology of China

 Scope and syllabus

 This course covers the period from the prehistory to the beginning of Chinese Empire (c.
 6000- 200BCE).